bartugenccan/bartugenccan/README.md

 - 👋 Hi, I’m @bartugenccan
-- 👀 I’m interested in game development.
+- 👀 I’m interested in front end development.
-- 🌱 I’m currently learning C# and Unity.
+- 🌱 I’m currently learning HTML CSS Javascript and React.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : bartugenccan@gmail.com.